 - Always flying the UAS within the operator’s visual line-of-sight unaided by a visual enhancement device (e.g. binoculars).

 - Not being careless or reckless with your UAS.
 You could be fined by the FAA for endangering people, property or other aircraft.

 - For all Category 3 UAS, not operating the UAS over a crowd of people without informing every person in the crowd that you are operating the UAS.

 - Not operating the UAS over any individual that is unaware you are operating the UAS.

 - Reporting all incidents, including near misses, to the Office of Institutional Risk Management.

 - Taking all reasonable measures to avoid violations of areas normally considered private.

 - Remaining under 400 feet in elevation.

 All student flights must be pre-approved.
 Approvals for such flights will be considered on a case-by-case basis, and the University may deny student flights for any reason.

-Contact the office of Risk Management and Regulatory Compliance with questions or concerns – email@example.com.
+Contact the Office of Institutional Risk Management with questions or concerns – email@example.com.